g-vega-cl/deal-app-interview/README.md

 https://reactnativeelements.com/

 # Requirements for your submission
 This is the good part.
-You need to create a pull request so that the code homepage looks like this:
+You need to create a pull request so that the code homepage looks similar to this:

 ![Landing page](https://github.com/g-vega-cl/deal-app-interview/blob/main/readme-images/Screenshot%202023-03-01%20at%2019.25.26.png?raw=true)